sanskrit/learnsanskrit.org/content/vyakarana/tinanta/guna.md

 {h {s Gittva}}

-There are also several terms that are treated {em as if} they are {s Git}
+There are also several suffixes that are treated {em as if} they are {s Git}
 suffixes.
 Those suffixes are defined in the following four {s atideza}
 ("analogy", "extension") rules.
 All of these rules are useful, but rule 1.2.4 is our focus here: